Horizontal blanking interval

-In the NTSC television standard, horizontal blanking occupies 10.9 us out of every scan line (17.2%).
+In the NTSC television standard, horizontal blanking occupies 10.7 us out of every scan line (16.8%).
 In PAL, it occupies 12 us out of every 64 us scan line (18.8%).

 Some modern monitors and video cards support reduced blanking, standardized with Coordinated Video Timings.

-In the PAL television standard, the blanking level corresponds to the black level, whilst other standards, most notably some variants of NTSC, may set the black level slightly above the blanking level on a pedestal or "set up level".
+In the PAL television standard, the blanking level corresponds to the black level, whilst other standards, most notably some variants of NTSC, may set the black level slightly above the blanking level on a pedestal or set up level.

-HBlank effects
+Effects

 Some graphics systems can count horizontal blanks and change how the display is generated during this blank time in the signal; this is called a raster effect, of which an example is raster bars.

 In video games, the horizontal blanking interval was used to create some notable effects.
 Some methods of parallax scrolling use a raster effect to simulate depth in consoles that do not natively support multiple background layers or do not support enough background layers to achieve the desired effect.
-One example of this is in the game Castlevania: Rondo of Blood, which was written for the PC Engine CD-ROM which does not support multiple background layers.
+One example of this is in the game Castlevania: Rondo of Blood, which was written for the PC Engine CD-ROM, which does not support multiple background layers.
 The Super Nintendo Entertainment System's Mode 7 uses the horizontal blanking interval to vary the scaling and rotation, per scan line, of one background layer to make the background appear to be a 3D plane.